 Two launching areas are available at Brownie Bay and Spillway Bay on the southwestern shore, which are accessible from the Victoria Valley Rd.
-Observe the no boating zones in the Lake Echo Power Station tailrace and the waters bounded by the Dee Tunnel Inlet.
+Observe the areas prohibited for navigation in the Lake Echo Power Station tailrace and the waters bounded by the Dee Tunnel Inlet.